 Treadmill maintenance doesn't have to be complicated or time-consuming.
 By building small habits into your routine — wiping it down daily, lubricating monthly, and

-inspecting quarterly — you can avoid expensive repairs and enjoy smooth, safe workouts for years.
+Inspecting quarterly — you can avoid expensive repairs and enjoy smooth, safe workouts for years.

 A well-maintained treadmill isn't just about saving money.
 It's about protecting your fitness routine and making sure your equipment is always ready when you are.